DonTee-Why/DonTee-Why/README.md

 * 🌍  I'm based in Lagos, Nigeria.
 * 📫  You can contact me at [timiddon97@gmail.com](mailto:timiddon97@gmail.com)
-* 👯‍♀️ I'm looking to collaborate on PHP open-source projects
 * 📝 I sometimes write articles on [https://dev.to/timiddon](https://dev.to/timiddon)
 * ⚡  In my free time, I play the guitar😎